xiaoylu/leetcode_category/Java/Readme.md

   * block: execute only
 * Nested class:
   * it has access to the members of enclosing class, including its private members
-  * since it's a member of , a nested class can be declared private, public, protected, or package private(default)
+  * since it's a member of outer class, a nested/inner class can be declared private, public, protected, or package private (by default)
   * static nested class vs. inner class
 * Interfaces
   *